eerieA/cs234-2024/README.md

 - For A2, the `gym==0.21` in the original requirements.txt may fail the installing because that version is not compatible with some newer setuptools ([../gym/issues/3176](https://github.com/openai/gym/issues/3176)).
 And even though there is setuptools==65.5.0 in the txt, pip creates an isolated temporary environment to build gym where the setuptools is of another version.
 For me (Python 3.13, setuptools 75.7.0, doing A2 in May 2025), changing it to gym>=0.21,<0.27 worked, but this will install gym 0.26.2 which requires changing some of the template code.
 So a safer way is to use older Python like `Python 3.11` and just use gym 0.21.
+- In A2, running the `plot.py` for Cheetah environment, if seed is not a comma seperated string,  like this:
+    ```
+    python code\plot.py --env-name cheetah --seeds 1
+    ```
+    Then this error might occur:
+    ```
+    ...RuntimeWarning: Degrees of freedom <= 0 for slice
+        ret = _var(a, axis=axis, dtype=dtype, out=out, ddof=ddof,...
+    ```
+    This might be due to how the plot.py reads data?
+But despite the error, it seems the plot can still be correctly reflecting the data for only seed 1.
+So I would suggest ignoring this.
+    Or, if you have time, run all three methods with Cheetah for another seed number, and run plot.py again, the error will disappear.

 ## Assignment previews